Wild Ecosystem Deep Dive15 min read

 end

-The binding hash includes the sorted parameters and caller identity.
+The binding hash incorporates the sorted parameters and the caller identity.
 If any of these change, the hash changes.
-If the nonce is replayed with different parameters, it fails.
-All failure reasons are conflated into a single, opaque response: “nonce_invalid”.
-This prevents probing attacks.
+If the nonce is replayed with different parameters, validation fails.
+All failure reasons collapse into a single opaque response — nonce_invalid — preventing the probing attacks the broader oracle-attack literature catalogues.

 Adversarial Testing: Proving the Guarantees

 The safety guarantees are verified through adversarial test suites.
-Claude Code, the AI that will eventually use these tools, also wrote the tests that try to break them.
+Claude Code, the agent that will eventually use these tools, also wrote the tests that try to break them.
+The methodology echoes the language-models-against-language-models red-teaming pattern Perez and colleagues introduced at EMNLP 20228, adapted to a tool-execution surface rather than a generation surface.
+Yi and colleagues’ 2024 survey of jailbreak attacks and defences10 documents how rapidly that surface has evolved; the test categories below cover the most load-bearing classes.

 Prompt Injection Through Parameters